 - Students participating in affiliate programs listed on our website are eligible for Office for Global Engagement Learning Abroad Scholarships.

-- The U has a special refund and withdrawal policy for affiliates.
+- The U has a special Withdrawal & Dismissal Penalty Policy for affiliates.
 All affiliates are encouraged to read this policy carefully.

 - All students participating in affiliate programs are required to complete pre-departure orientation.